 In September 2011, a patent holding company, Wi-Lan, Inc. ("Wi-Lan"), filed a patent infringement lawsuit in the United States District Court for the Eastern District of Texas asserting patent infringement by a number of parties, including us.
 The lawsuit makes certain allegations concerning the wireless communication products sold by us.
 In September 2012, the lawsuit was consolidated with another lawsuit commenced by Wi-Lan in the Eastern District of Texas concerning the same patents.
 In December 2012, Wi-Lan filed additional patent litigation lawsuits in the United States District Court for each of the Eastern District of Texas and the Southern District of Florida asserting patent infringement by us of additional patents not included in the first Wi-Lan suit.
-The lawsuit in the Southern District of Florida was transferred to the Southern District of California.
-The second lawsuit in the Eastern District of Texas had not yet been scheduled for trial; however certain claims in the patent-in-suit (US Patent No. 6,381,211) were recently found to be invalid, as well as not infringed, by a jury in a similar case in this district involving Wi-Lan as plaintiff and Ericsson Inc., Alcatel-Lucent USA Inc., HTC Corporation and Sony Mobile Communications as defendants.
+The lawsuit in the Southern District of Texas had not yet been scheduled for trial; however certain claims in the patent-in-suit (US Patent No. 6,381,211) were recently found to be invalid, as well as not infringed, by a jury in a similar case in this district involving Wi-Lan as plaintiff and Ericsson Inc., Alcatel-Lucent USA Inc., HTC Corporation and Sony Mobile Communications as defendants.
 In October 2013, a mutually agreeable confidential settlement was entered into by the parties to resolve all pending lawsuits, which will not have a material adverse effect on our operating results.

 In May 2010 and in February 2011, a patent holding company, Golden Bridge Technology Inc. ("GBT"), filed patent infringement lawsuits in the United States District Court for the District of Delaware asserting patent infringement of the same two patents by a number of parties, including us and certain of our customers.
 In both cases, the litigation makes certain allegations concerning the wireless modems sold by us and our competitors.
 Both lawsuits have been stayed against all defendants except Apple Inc. ("Apple"), pending the outcome of the first case against Apple in Delaware.
-In April 2013, the Court of Delaware issued its claim construction order, as well as an order granting Apple's motion for summary judgment on non-infringement and denying Apple's motion for summary judgment on invalidity.
-These orders have been appealed by GBT to the United States Court of Appeals for the Federal Circuit.
+In April 2013, the Court of Delaware issued its claim construction order, as well as an order granting Apple's motion for summary judgment on non-infringement and denying Apple's motion for summary judgment on non-infringement lawsuit in the United States District Court for the Federal Circuit.
 In May 2012, GBT filed a patent infringement lawsuit in the United States District Court for the Central District of California asserting patent infringement by us of a different patent from the other two lawsuits, but concerning essentially the same products.
 In September 2012, this lawsuit was dismissed in the Central District of California and re-filed in the District of Delaware.
 This Delaware lawsuit has been stayed against us pending the outcome of the case against Apple with respect to the same patent, which is set for trial in the Central District of California in May 2014.
 A claim construction order was issued in this case in June 2013.